jeckman/wpbook/README.txt

  * Using "featured_image" thumbnails for posting to FB wall
  * Added Facebook Like button replacing "share" button
    * Points to external link
+ * Updated comment import for new Graph API
+ * Updated permissions checking page for storing access_token in user_meta

 = 2.0.13 =
  * Moved and Unhid the infinite_session_key in admin WPBook setting screen
  * Fixed attribution line function which prevented %author% from working